-Enhanced School Options: Districts - prioritizing those serving higher-needs students at the lower grade levels - should analyze existing schools for opportunities to implement needed and desired programmatic models and specializations to better meet the needs and demands of their communities as reflected through the current performance gaps and utilization of choice.
+Enhanced School Options: Districts, prioritizing those serving higher-needs students at the lower grade levels, should analyze existing schools for opportunities to implement needed and desired programmatic models and specializations to better meet the needs and demands of their communities as reflected through the current performance gaps and utilization of choice.

-Transportation Reform: Districts should analyze their ability to better realize the potential of choice by analyzing and reforming their approach to student transportation service, collaboratively, and seek more efficient and universal models of transportation that would enable more students to take advantage of the full range of school options available to them, and to prioritize the needs of students for whom district-provided transportation is a necessity.
+Transportation Reform: Districts should analyze their ability to better realize the potential of choice by analyzing and reforming their approaches to student transportation service collaboratively.
+Districts should seek more efficient and universal models of transportation that would enable more students to take advantage of the full range of school options available to them and to prioritize the needs of students for whom district-provided transportation is a necessity.
+The Commission recognizes that the majority of transportation funding and policy is dictated at the state level and shall work with stakeholders, districts and DOE to review funding and policies related to transportation.

-School Resource Reporting & Outreach: To aid parents in the existing choice process, better information must be provided.
-This requires the adoption of a better system to organize available information, such as an Opportunity Dashboard (cite), which reflects resources and programming inputs on the school level as well as outcomes and other conditions.
-This also requires stronger coordination and support for district, school and community-based efforts, such as Parent Information Centers (cite), to reach traditionally difficult to reach families where they live.
+School Resource Reporting and Outreach: To aid parents in the existing choice process, better information must be provided.
+This requires the adoption of an improved system to organize available information, such as an Opportunity Dashboard, which reflects resources and programming inputs on the school level as well as outcomes and other conditions.
+This also requires stronger coordination and support for district, school, and community-based efforts, such as Parent Information Centers, to reach traditionally difficult-to-reach families where they live.
 The Commission is committed to supporting this outcome.

-Choice Equity Standards: Districts who wish to serve all students equitably must hold all schools to high standards of equitable service to all students.
-Districts should consider the necessity of formally establishing such standards and a process through which to allow transparency and continual audit of the means and outcomes of selective program/school applications, enrollments/disenrollments and support service provision.
-This would be to ensure that all schools are receiving the supports they need to serve all students equitably, and are adequately pursuing that goal.
+Choice Equity Standards: Districts and charters should create opportunities to hold their schools to high standards of equitable service for all students.
+Districts and charters that do not already have such standards should develop them and adopt a process to allow transparency.
+This would be intended to ensure that all schools are receiving the supports they need to serve all students equitably.

 Partnerships: The Commission's overall action agenda for improving student outcomes requires greater collaboration among all parts of Wilmington public education.
-This should lead to new partnerships among districts, among charters and between districts and charters.
-Some of this already is underway.
+This should lead to new partnerships among districts, among charters, and between districts and charters.
+Some of this is already underway.
 More of it is needed.
 The Commission believes that redistricting is an occasion to identify and support these new partnerships not only for the districts directly impacted but for all districts and charters operating in the City of Wilmington.